swcarpentry/DEPRECATED-bc/novice/sql/02-sort-dup.md

 even if they didn't appear to be adjacent in the database.
 Again,
-it's important to remember that rows aren't actually ordered: they're just displayed that way.This means that query results aren't necessarily sorted, and even if they are, we often want to sort them in a different way, e.g., by the name of the project instead of by the name of the scientist.
+it's important to remember that rows aren't actually ordered: they're just displayed that way.
+This means that query results aren't necessarily sorted, and even if they are, we often want to sort them in a different way, e.g., by the name of the project instead of by the name of the scientist.